-If you are unsure about how and where to invest your time, money, and energy towards your marketing efforts, content Marketing is a solid strategy for connecting and building with prospects.
+If you are unsure about how and where to invest your time, money, and energy towards your marketing efforts, Content Marketing is a solid strategy for connecting and building with prospects.
 It is what differentiates you from the competition, lets your customers and prospects know who you are – through tone, voice, and point of view.

 Before you declare that “voice” it is important to provide answers to the questions, your customers will ask.
 In other words, you must create and distribute content that clearly defines an audience with the sole intent on driving a customer to act.

 The essential element here is “valuable.”
-Content marketing must tap into the first two states of the buying process by increasing awareness and educating consumers about products they may have never considered before and it must build trust and positive sentiment.
+Content marketing must tap into the first two stages of the buying process by increasing awareness and educating consumers about products they may have never considered before and it must build trust and positive sentiment.
 With a truly successful campaign, you will get established as an expert in your field, and that will set the groundwork for a long-term business relationship.

 With more than 60% of companies already using some form of content marketing in their marketing strategy, they are learning exactly how these tools can be aligned with their goals of activities.